pnnl/MCount/README.md

 You may also open the Count spreadsheet on Excel by clicking "Open Count Spreadsheet on Excel".
 A total count will be shown for each image.
 Each detection type is separated into sheets with counts for each image as well.

 You may view previous Count spreadsheets or images by clicking "View Past Detections" from the Count window.
-Or, you can just navigate (with file explorer) to your named detection folder under the ~/MCount/external/detections directory.
+Or, you can just navigate to the ~/MCount/detections/[name of count] directory.

 Once you're done with viewing your detection images or spreadsheets, click "Main Menu" to return to the main window of MCount.